dxu5/dlack/README.md

 <img src="./app/assets/images/channel.gif" width=750px/>

 Users can create, edit, and delete public channels, private channels, direct messages, or group messages.
-When creating one of the above, users are presented my a highly versitile modal component that not only renders but stores relevant data.
+When creating one of the above, users are presented by a highly versitile modal component that not only renders but also stores relevant data.

-Private channels and all direct message types also include a user search feature that is throttled so that hits to the database are lessened.
+Private channels and all direct message types include a user search feature that is throttled so that hits to the database are lessened.

-The modal is a functional component that opens a specific modal based on information passed in:
+The modal is a functional component that opens a specific form-modal based on information passed in:

 ```js
 //frontend/components/modal.jsx